Cherry trees bloom earlier, and we shouldn't be happy about it

 They have found that the peak bloom date in Washington D.C. has moved to arrive five days closer to winter.

 The same phenomenon has also been observed in Japan and New York.
 Trees that used to bloom in April are slowly starting to become a March phenomenon.
-Experts say it is one of the effects of a warming climate.

 One thing to know about cherry trees is that they don't just flower when the weather is warm enough.

-There are also other factors in play, like pollutants, precipitation, or winter conditions.
 This makes it nearly impossible to predict the exact peak bloom more than 10 days beforehand.

-“The complicated part is that the territories have to experience also a certain amount of chill in the winter,” says Jonathan Auerbach, a statistician who organizes the International Cherry Blossom Prediction Competition with his researcher colleagues.
+“The complicated part is that the territories have to experience also a certain amount of chill in the winter,” says Jonathan Auerbach,

 The requirement for the winter chill is also the reason why cherry trees thrive in places like New York and Washington D.C.
-But winters are getting warmer.

 “There is an apocalyptic future in which cherry trees don't live at all if they're not getting the requisite cold,” says Auerbach.

-This future is not looming just around the corner, but it could become a reality if people don't act on climate change.
 The goals of the prediction contest are not only to gather information but to also raise awareness and get people talking about the effects of a warming planet.

 This year cherry trees in Washington D.C. experienced their second earliest peak bloom, when the official peak bloom day was set on March 17.
-Peak bloom is agreed to be the day when 70 percent of Yoshino cherry trees are in full bloom.

-The Washington Post followed one cherry tree's process from bare to bloom.
 Reporters thought they had plenty of time to follow the tree, but the peak bloom date came almost two weeks earlier than what would be considered average.

 Cherry trees flowering is just one of the signs that spring in general is happening earlier.